 The famous launch trip along Kazinga Channel for a wonderful wildlife safari experience: expect to see hippos, crocodiles, buffaloes, elephants, bushbucks, warthog and lots of different bird species.
 Game drives in Kasenyi Plains (Northern Sector) and in Ishasha (Southern Ishasha sector, searching for the typical lions climbing the fig’s trees). “” in Kyambura Gorge and bird watching in Maramagambo Forest.

-This park can be accessed easily from, Uganda’s capital city.
-The tarmac road from Kampala via Mbarara town-Bushenyi leads to the park center passing a mere 22 km from Mweya Peninsular, the main tourism hub.
+This park can be accessed easily from , Uganda’s capital city.
+The tarmac road from Kampala via Mbarara town-Bushenyi leads to the park centre passing a mere 22 km from Mweya Peninsular, the main tourism hub.
 Approaching the Park from the south via Mbarara covers a distance of 420 km while the north through Fort Portal covers a total of 410 km.

-En-route to the famed park, visitors have the opportunity to enjoy short detours to, renowned for Chimpanzee tracking.
-The park can also be accessed from the south from .
-Air travel : Charter flights can be arranged to a choice of airstrips at Kasese, Mweya and Ishasha.
+En route to the famed park, visitors have the opportunity to enjoy short detours to , renowned for Chimpanzee tracking.
+The park can also be accessed from the south of .
+Air travel: Charter flights can be arranged to a choice of airstrips at Kasese, Mweya and Ishasha.

 The park has quite a good number of different lodges i.e. ranging from budget to luxury that provide good services to clients and these include Mweya safari lodge (luxury), Jacana Lodge, Ishasha wilderness camp, Katara Lodge (Luxury) and Simba safari camp, Ihamba safari lodge, Ishasha Ntungwe river lodge, Kingfisher lodge, Savannah resort hotel, Enganzi lodge, Bush lodge, Savannah Resort Hotel (Mid-range), Mweya Hostel (budget), Ishasha river camp, Tembo camp (Budget).